 I’d argue that the Garmin InReach is a road trip essential if you plan on exploring remote backroads where there is no cell phone service.
 If you break down somewhere, the Garmin InReach allows you to send custom text messages no matter where you are or to call for medical help if you are in an emergency situation.
 It also has a GPS and some helpful navigation tools for when the navigation apps on your phone won’t load.
 My boyfriend Ryan is a Type 1 Diabetic, so when we are in the van or hiking, the Garmin InReach gives me added peace of mind.

-Vehicle Road Trip Necessities
+Vehicle Road Trip Essentials

 You should really have these basic necessities in your vehicle at all times, whether you’re road tripping or not.

-- Proof of Insurance and Registration
+- Proof of Insurance and Contact Info

 - Your Car Operation Manual